-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project res ult in: 1) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
-2) Generation of exc or groundborne n 3) For a project local private airstrip of where such a pla within two miles use airport, would residing or work excessive noise l Im pact NOI-1: The project would not result permanent increase in ambie excess of standards establish applicable standards of other ent noise leveled in the loc els in the vicincal general plan ity of the pro ject in linance, or
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project re sult in: 1) permanent incre the vicinity of th standards establi substantial temporary or ase in ambient noise levels in the project in excess of ashed in the local general plan ce, or applicable standards of 2) Generation of exor groundborne acessive groundborne vibration noise levels?
+3) private airstrip of where such a pl within two mile use airport, wou cated within the vicinity of a per an airport land use plan or, an has not been adopted, as of a public airport or public ald the project expose people king in the project area to levels? permane excess o The project would not result permanent increase in ambie excess of standards establish applicable standards of other ent noise lev led in the lo els in the vicing ity of the pro ject in linance, or